Reviews You Can Rely On

 Why Trust GearLab

 Leading testing for all things hose is Hale Milano.
-Hale is a self-proclaimed outdoor adventurer, data nerd, and home improvement aficionado all in one.
-After testing the full gamut of garden hoses, expandable hoses, hose reels, and spray nozzles, he is possibly now the owner of the world's best-watered lawn, too.
-Needless to say, maintaining this many hobbies requires a good knowledge of the appropriate gear, and in the search for the best, Hale is not afraid to dig in and get his hands dirty during testing.
-His willingness to get into the nitty gritty, in addition to his acute attention to detail, helps him parse out the differences between different hoses and guide you to the right option.
-Hale also heads up testing for many of our other yard and garden tool reviews, including leaf blowers and string trimmers, giving him a good idea of which of these hoses will best fit into your entire yard care regimen.
+Hale is a self-proclaimed outdoor adventurer, data nerd, and home improvement aficionado.
+After testing the full gamut of garden hoses, expandable hoses, hose reels, and spray nozzles, he is possibly the owner of the world's best-watered lawn.
+Maintaining this many hobbies requires a good knowledge of the appropriate gear, and in the search for the best, Hale is not afraid to dig in and get his hands dirty during testing.
+His willingness to get into the nitty gritty and acute attention to detail help him parse the differences between different hoses and guide you to the right option.
+Hale also heads up testing for many of our other yard and garden tool reviews, including leaf blowers and weed eaters, giving him a good idea of which of these hoses will best fit into your entire yard care regimen.
 Bix Firer lives on an urban farm in Boise, Idaho, and has led educational initiatives for multiple community gardens.
 He uses his extensive knowledge of gardening techniques to inform our hose nozzle review.

 hose - the basic function of any hose remains the same; transport water...